1. What late diagnosis means

 Childhood.
 Bright kid, often quiet or intense.
 Sometimes called sensitive, anxious, or shy.
 Intense friendships with one or two peers.
 Specific interests pursued in depth.
 Sensory sensitivities dismissed as “just sensitive”.
 Meltdowns at home that the school didn’t see.

 Adolescence.
 First mental health features appear.
 Anxiety.
 Depression.
 Sometimes eating disorder, particularly anorexia or ARFID.
 Academic overachievement masking growing internal distress.
+Often a sense of being different from peers without clear language for what the difference is.

 University.
 Often the first major cliff.
 Independent living plus social complexity overwhelms the masking strategy that worked through school.
 Some adults drop out or change course several times.
 Many develop mental-health diagnoses without the autism being identified.